torvista/Zen_Cart-Structured_Data/README.md

 If product has attributes, these are skipped completely.

+### Returns Policy
+There are constants for the limit (days) for returning a product, the cost if non-zero and the method.

+The applicableCountry attribute is for the country FROM WHICH the product is to be returned, so the policy (time-restiction/cost) applies to THAT one country.
+I could not find a way to use multiple countries for the same policy, nor multiple policies for multiple countries.

 ### Reviews
-Google Rich Results Tool gives warnings about no reviews on a product: 100's of products = 100's of warnings, obscuring any real problems.
+If a product has no reviews, Google Rich Results Tool gives warnings: 100's of products = 100's of warnings, obscuring any real problems.
 Tedious.

-These two constants are used to prevent that/provide a  review rating in the absence of a real one.

-In the script there are some constants:

-    // If there are no reviews for a product, use a default value to stop Google warnings define('PLUGIN_SDATA_REVIEW_USE_DEFAULT', 'true');
-    // If there are no reviews for a product, average rating define('PLUGIN_SDATA_REVIEW_DEFAULT_VALUE', '3');
-    // If the review date is null (should not occur/it's an error in the entry in the reviews table), use this date define('PLUGIN_SDATA_REVIEW_DEFAULT_DATE', '2020-06-04 13:48:39');

-If you don't want to be naughty and not offer reviews when there are none, set

-    define('PLUGIN_SDATA_REVIEW_USE_DEFAULT', 'false'); // if no product review, use a default value to stop Google warnings

-### Returns Policy
-Set in the script constants the limit (days) for returning a product, the cost if non-zero and the method.

-The applicableCountry attribute is for the country FROM WHICH the product is to be returned, so the policy (time-restiction/cost) applies to that one country.
-I could not find a way to use multiple countries for the same policy, nor multiple policies for multiple countries.
+In this case an optional dummy review rating is supplied to prevent those warnings.
+The date of the dummy review is the product creation.

 ### Weight
 In the script there is a default weight constant which will be used if a product has no weight defined/weight is zero.
-Edit this to your needs.

-    define('PLUGIN_SDATA_DEFAULT_WEIGHT', '0.3'); // fallback weight if product weight in database is not set

 ### SKU/MPN/GTIN
 This section describes adding custom fields to your product table.